lamhq/tech-notes/devops/aws/10-event-driven-arch/2-amazon-event-bridge.md

 EventBridge is a serverless event bus service that you can use to connect your applications with data from various sources.

-EventBridge delivers a stream of real-time data **from** your applications, software as a service (SaaS) applications, and AWS services **to** targets such as AWS Lambda functions, HTTP invocation endpoints using API destinations, or event buses in other AWS accounts.
+EventBridge delivers a stream of real-time data **from** your applications, software as a service applications, and AWS services **to** targets such as AWS Lambda functions, HTTP invocation endpoints using API destinations, or event buses in other AWS accounts.

 EventBridge receives an event, which is an indicator of a change in environment.
 EventBridge then applies a rule to route the event to a target.

-Rules match events to targets based on either the structure of the event (which is called an event pattern), or on a schedule.
+Rules match events to targets based on either the structure of the event (event pattern), or on a schedule.

 > For example, when an EC2 instance changes from pending to running, you can have a rule that sends the event to a Lambda function.